 - Settled federal lawsuits on favorable terms against two of the largest medical insurance carriers in the United States on behalf of a pro bono client with HIV who was being denied coverage.

-Brian has received awards from the California State Bar, the Los Angeles County Bar Association and Bet Tzedek Legal Foundation for his dedication to pro bono work.
+Brian has received awards from the State Bar of California, the Los Angeles County Bar Association and Bet Tzedek Legal Foundation for his dedication to pro bono work.
 He has also been a “Rising Star” or “Super Lawyer” every year since 2008, a distinction given to less than 2.5 percent of attorneys in California.
 Brian received the Hon.
 Benjamin Arranda III Outstanding Public Service Award by the Los Angeles County Bar Association for pro bono work.

 Prior to joining Miller Barondess, Brian was a litigation associate at Quinn Emanuel Urquhart & Sullivan, LLP.